 Congressionally Directed Medical Research Programs -- Prostate Cancer Research Program -- Physician Research Award

-The Physician Research Award supports a mentored research experience to prepare physicians with clinical duties and/or responsibilities for productive careers in prostate cancer research.
+The FY23 PCRP Physician Research Award supports a mentored research experience to prepare physicians with clinical duties and/or responsibilities for productive careers in prostate cancer research.
 The mentored physician is considered the Principal Investigator (PI) of the application.
 This award emphasizes equally the quality of the proposed research project and the career development of the PI, which should prepare physicians for careers in basic, population science, translational, or clinical prostate cancer research.
-All applications for the Physician Research Award are to be written by the PI, with appropriate direction from the Mentor(s).
+All applications for the FY23 PCRP Physician Research Award are to be written by the PI, with appropriate direction from the mentor(s).

 Areas of Interest

-The mission of the FY19 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
-Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care.
-Therefore, applications are required to address one or more of the following FY19 PCRP Overarching Challenges:
+The Mission of the FY23 PCRP is to fund research that will lead to the eliminate death and suffering from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
+Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care; therefore, applications are required to address one or more of the following FY23 PCRP Overarching Challenges:

-• Improve the quality of life for survivors of prostate cancer
+• Improve quality of life to enhance outcomes and overall health and wellness for those impacted by prostate cancer

-• Develop treatments that improve outcomes for men with lethal prostate cancer
+• Develop new treatments or improve upon existing therapies to improve outcomes for men with lethal prostate cancer

-• Define the biology of lethal prostate cancer to reduce death
+• Define the biology of prostate cancer progression to lethal prostate cancer to reduce death

-The PI must be a physician with clinical duties and/or responsibilities who, at the application submission deadline, is either: ○ In the last year of an accredited graduate medical education program, either as a resident or fellow, or ○ Within 5 years of having initiated his/her first faculty appointment (including Instructor positions)
+The PI must be a physician with clinical duties and/or responsibilities who, by the application submission deadline, is either: • In the last year of an accredited graduate medical education program, either as a resident or fellow, or • Within 5 years of having initiated their first faculty appointment (including instructor positions).

-The anticipated direct costs budgeted for the entire period of performance for an FY19 PCRP Physician Research Award will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 PCRP Physician Research Award should not exceed $750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.